betaglot/betaglot/docs/encyclopedia/Via/ViaTheoria/Overview.md

 VIONS

-🛠<dev>Surface needs to be split into 3D and 2D.
+🛠<dev>Contact needs to be split into 3D and 2D.
 Shape and form</dev>

 Geometry

 Line: Curve
-Shape: Surface
+Shape: Contact
 Form: Place
 Space: Space